 2014 his 8 hunters killed 8 billies.

 You get the picture; this is a very high success hunt on big bodied mature billies if you can physically hike.
-9 days, 7 hunting are priced at $13,900 guided 1×1 by the outfitter or his head guide and they only take 2 hunters per trip.
-He typically does 5 hunts starting October 16 and nishing November 30.
-These hunts are conducted off his 50 foot boat pulling along two 18 foot skiffs with 40 hp motors to access shoreline.
-Normally the first 2 hunts are the most physical as the billies are usually at 3500 foot elevation.
+9 days total, 7 hunting days are priced at $13,500 guided 1×1 by the outfitter or his head guide and they only take 2 hunters per trip.
+He typically does 5 hunts starting October 16 and finishing November 30.
+These hunts are conducted off his 50 foot yacht pulling along two 18 foot skiffs with 40hp motors to access shoreline.
+Normally the first 2 hunts are the most physical as the billies are usually higher at 3500 foot elevation.
 Later hunts billies tend to be lower as the rut is in full swing and they travel lower looking for nannies.
-These billies are long haired even on his rst hunt as it is so close to winter.
+These billies are long haired even on his first hunt as it is so close to winter.
 Most hunts are videoed at no charge for the hunter.

 Hunts take place off the mainland shoreline in southeastern Alaska.
 Charter flights out of Juneau to the boat are about $300 per hunter.
 2018 has 2 openings on the first hunt and 1 on the second.
 2019 has 2 openings on the first hunt.
 Hunt MG907.

-This is a bargain priced hunt that still has good success for the hunter that just cannot afford the more normal $12,000 to $14,000 goat hunt.
+This is a lower priced hunt that still has good success for the hunter that just cannot afford the more premier goat hunts.
 Boat hunts can be just as physical as the more normal high country hunt, so be in shape.

 In 2016 his 5 hunters tagged 3 billies and a nanny.
 The unsuccessful hunter had hip problems, making the climb too demanding.
 Size ran from 8 inches up to just over 9 inches.

 Fall of 2015 he had 4 hunters tag 4 mature billies, all 7 or 8 years in age.
-Over the last decade his hunters have taken 61 goats and 59 were billies.
 This is a very personal operation typically guided by the outfitter himself.

-7 day September 14 to October 7 hunt guided 1×1 is $9,500 or a father/son 2×1 hunt or for a couple buddies is $8,500.
-A packer is normally there to assist the hunter and help bring out the goat.
+7 day hunts September 14 to October 7 guided 1×1 is $11,500.
 Hunters overnight in Anchorage and are met the next day to get licenses and driven to Whittier where you boat a couple hours to the hunting area in Prince William Sound, no charter fees.
-Hunts do not include license, tag or shing license, which is recommended.
-September 14 to 20 and 20 to 27 are open dates for 2017.
+Hunts do not include license, tag or fishing license, which is recommended.
+Openings are available for fall of 2018.
 HCU’s Craig Green has been on this hunt.
 Hunt MG242.
 MG242 Hunt Photos.

 2015 was a superb year with 16 hunters killing 15 goats and 10 were archers.
 Best goat went book at 52 inches and several were taken in the 48 to 50 inch range.